dosipod/SrWiki/Contributing-to-SR-WLED.md

 * An ESP8266 branch for volume only routines.
 * A master branch, which gets occasionally gets merged with AC's master by one of our team members.
 We normally don't commit to this branch.
 * SEGMENTS.
 Every routine must be compatible and tested for SEGMENTS.
+* Try and keeping our fork current with the original WLED.

 If you'd like to contribute, you would need to be able to perform a significant amount of testing (see above) so your new code doesn't unintentionally break other functionality.